Plymouth Colony: First Thanksgiving

-During their dealings with the Nausets over the release of John Billington, the Pilgrims learned of troubles that Massasoit was experiencing.
-Massasoit, Squanto, and several other Wampanoags had been captured by Corbitant, sachem of the Narragansett people.
-A party of ten men under the leadership of Myles Standish set out to find and execute Corbitant.
-While hunting for him, they learned that Squanto had escaped and Massasoit was back in power.
-Standish and his men had injured several Native Americans, so the colonists offered them medical attention in Plymouth.
-They had failed to capture Corbitant, but the show of force by Standish had garnered respect for the Pilgrims and, as a result, nine of the most powerful sachems in the area signed a treaty in September, including Massasoit and Corbitant, pledging their loyalty to King James.

-In May 1622, a vessel named the Sparrow arrived carrying seven men from the Merchant Adventurers whose purpose was to seek out a site for a new settlement in the area.
+In May 1622, a vessel named the Sparrow arrived carrying seven men from the Merchant Adventurers seeking a site for a new settlement in the area.
 Two ships followed shortly after carrying 60 settlers, all men.
-They spent July and August in Plymouth before moving north to settle in Weymouth, Massachusetts, at a settlement which they named Wessagussett.
+They spent July and August in Plymouth before moving north to found a settlement which they named Wessagussett (modern Weymouth).
 The settlement of Wessagussett was short-lived, but it provided the spark for an event that dramatically changed the political landscape between the local tribes and the settlers.

-Reports reached Plymouth of a military threat to Wessagussett, and Myles Standish organized a militia to defend them.
-However, he found that there had been no attack.
-He therefore decided on a pre-emptive strike, an event which historian Nathaniel Philbrick calls "Standish's raid".
-He lured two prominent Massachusett military leaders into a house at Wessagussett under the pretense of sharing a meal and making negotiations.
-Standish and his men then stabbed and killed them.
-Standish and his men pursued Obtakiest, a local sachem, but he escaped with three prisoners from Wessagussett; he then executed them.
-Within a short time, Wessagussett was disbanded, and the survivors were integrated into the town of Plymouth.
+Reports reached Plymouth of a military threat to Wessagussett, and Myles Standish organized a militia to defend it.
+Though there had been no attack, Standish decided on a pre-emptive strike, an event which historian Nathaniel Philbrick calls "Standish's raid."
+He lured two prominent Massachusett military leaders into a house at Wessagussett under the pretense of negotiations, and killed them.
+Standish and his men pursued Obtakiest, a local sachem, but he escaped with three prisoners from Wessagussett, whom he killed.
+Wessagussett was disbanded, and the survivors were integrated into the town of Plymouth.